kubilus1/autoortho/docs/index.md

 * You have setup and configured [Dokan](https://github.com/dokan-dev/dokany/releases/latest)
 * * NOTE: As a backup you can try [WinFSP](https://github.com/winfsp/winfsp) Dokan is now recommended, but some users on Windows 11 have better luck with WinFSP for some reason.
+Make sure to fully uninstall Dokan (and reboot) before attempting to use WinFSP.
 * You install all components, including scenery, on a local NTFS drive.

 ### Zip File Steps: